In this post, I’ve included an insurance claims cover letter sample (see below).

 Tranferrable skills could include customer service, client account resolution, intake coordination, administrative and team support.

-Do I need to submit a cover letter?
+Do you need to submit a cover letter?

 Hiring managers and recruiters are mixed about cover letters.
 Some want a cover letter, while some do not.